jhill1/SEPwC/source/Revision_control_4.inc.rst

    :caption: |cli|

    git add mars.txt
-   git commit -m "Add concerns about effects of Mars' moons on werewolves"
+   git commit -m "Add concerns about effects of Mars' moons on satellites"

 .. code-block:: output

-    [main 34961b1] Add concerns about effects of Mars' moons on werewolves 1 file changed, 1 insertion(+)
+    [main 34961b1] Add concerns about effects of Mars' moons on satellites 1 file changed, 1 insertion(+)

 Git insists that we add files to the set we want to commit